Enter Espoo's Marketing Data File

 10. Register maintenance systems and principles of protection

-Espoo Marketing Oy has an agreement with all its data systems suppliers for processing personal data.
+Enter Espoo Oy has an agreement with all its data systems suppliers for processing personal data.
 The data systems are protected by firewall and other necessary technical measures.

 Only persons represented by the data controller and technical persons for data system services may access the data in the data file.
 The users commit to an obligation of secrecy.